 WASHINGTON, DC—U.S. Representative Martha McSally today released the following statement in response to reports that Deputy Attorney General Rod Rosenstein has appointed former FBI Director Robert Mueller as special counsel to oversee the Department of Justice’s investigation into Russia’s attempts to influence the 2016 election.

 Tucson, AZ—The office of U.S. Representative Martha McSally (AZ-02) released the following statement from District Director CJ Karamargin in response to recent threats made against the Congresswoman:

 TUCSON – U.S. Representative Martha McSally today announced that Southern Arizonans can now weigh in on Facebook to help pick on of the winners of this year’s Congressional Art Competition.

-WASHINGTON, D.C. – U.S. Representative Martha McSally today released the following statement on the passing of former Israeli Prime Minister and President Shimon Peres:
+WASHINGTON, DC -- U.S. Representative Martha McSally released the following statement on the firing of FBI Director James Comey:

 WASHINGTON, D.C.— U.S. Representative Martha McSally (AZ-02) today released the following statement upon passage of the American Health Care Act (AHCA):

 “Today I had a binary decision: to support the ACA or to begin moving towards an improved system that works.
 I voted yes to the AHCA in order to start that process.

 WASHINGTON, DC—The House of Representatives today unanimously passed U.S. Representative Martha McSally’s legislation to prevent Members of Congress and their staff from being exempt from the State waiver provisions of the American Health Care Act (AHCA) as amended.